Starting Wireshark from scratch

 Hello.

-I accidentally echo "" > /etc/passwd.
+I accidentally sent `echo "" > /etc/passwd`.
 This is Kawa from the System Solutions Department.

-I would like to write about Wireshark, which I introduced in a
+This time,networking toolsI'd like to write about Wireshark, which I introduced in a previous article about

 What is Wireshark?

-This is a well-known tool that is considered essential for network engineers.
+This is a well-known tool that's practically essential for network engineers.

 Download and installation

-Once the installation is complete, open Wireshark and you'll know it's installed if you see the following screen.
+Once the installation is complete, open Wireshark, and if you see a screen similar to the one below, you're done.

-Double-click the network adapter that has a wiggly waveform and take a look at the capture of the main interface you're connected to.
+Double-click the network adapter with the squiggly waveform to view the capture of the main interface you're connected to.

 How to view Windows capture data

-Once you select an interface, the captured inbound/outbound packets will immediately be displayed (IP and other information has been blurred) ⬇
+When you select an interface, captured inbound/outbound packets immediately start flowing in (IP information and other details have been blurred out) ⬇.

 Let's try sending a ping to our website (beyondjapan.com) from the command prompt